 - Seat belts and airbags: A lot of carmakers include seat belts and airbags with powertrain or bumper-to-bumper warranties.
 Others make separate provisions and the warranties sometimes carry no expiration date.
 Seat belts are generally covered for operating usability only, so don't expect a replacement for discoloration or some other cosmetic defect.

-- Extended-length: When you buy a new car, most dealerships will offer to sell you a supplemental contract that extends beyond the standard powertrain and bumper-to-bumper policies.
+- Extended Warranties: When you buy a new car, most dealerships will offer to sell you a supplemental contract that extends beyond the standard powertrain and bumper-to-bumper policies.
 An extended warranty provides protection for your vehicle even after your manufacturer car warranties are no longer valid.
-Extended warranty programs vary: An entry-level policy might carry a deductible and cover only the engine and transmission, while a deluxe package could drop the deductible and include all the trimmings of a full bumper-to-bumper warranty.
+Extended warranty programs vary: An entry-level policy might carry a deductible and cover only the engine and transmission, while a deluxe extended warranty package could drop the deductible and include all the trimmings of a full bumper-to-bumper warranty.
 Most programs are backed by automakers, though it's not uncommon for third parties to offer their own policies.
-Many policies can be purchased months or even years after you buy your car.
+Many extended warranty policies can be purchased months or even years after you buy your car.
 Most of these policies can be transferred to future owners, which can increase your car's resale value.
 Auto warranty companies offer several options for extended warranties, so read the fine print carefully.